 The episode "Locum" has a girl who has been adopted by a couple whose daughter was kidnapped years prior; her new mother has her chipped, dyes her hair, forces her to get a nose job and wear the kidnapped daughter's clothes, all in an effort to replace her.
 And then we have the ending: The original daughter is found and her parents are so happy to see her... but the adopted daughter, with her dyed hair and mutilated face, is standing in the background, forgotten and discarded.

-And then there's the story of what happened to Ella, the kidnapped daughter, during the ten years she was missing.
+And then there's Ella, the kidnapped daughter, herself.
 She was abducted by a man who had recently been left by his wife and wanted Ella — a ten-year-old child — to take her place.
 Ella appears onscreen only very briefly and has only one line, but her actress uses her silence and facial expressions very effectively to communicate the horrors Ella's been through.
-Despite what it means for Mackenzie, Ella finally getting to come home to her loving parents is an incredible moment.
+And then she finally gets to come home to her loving parents, and her relief and joy at being reunited with them, being safe and loved again after ten years of captivity, is plain to see.
+Despite what it means for the adopted daughter, you really can't help but feel for Ella in that moment.

 The episode "Baggage" features a detective Stabler works with to catch a serial killer, whose wife and daughter left as a result of his being obsessed with his work and were involved in a car accident, the wife dying on impact and his daughter in a coma for five months when the episode takes place.
 At the end of the episode, the detective is sitting in the hospital, telling Stabler his daughter was in surgery.
 A few moments later, a doctor asks him if he wants to see her.
 After he says yes, doctors are seen carrying coolers with organs to be donated.
 The detective says it's a second chance, and everyone deserves one...